Cities & Public ServicesSeptember 21, 2023

 “It’s interesting to note that some of the hottest cities in the world have always known about the different measures to cool down the heat in urban areas,” said Estefania Tapias, a business consultant in Dassault Systèmes’ Cities and Public Services Industry.
 “Singapore encourages ‘green walls’ on buildings and has become a leader in their implementation.
 New York has encouraged roofs to be painted white to increase the reflectivity of buildings, thus reducing heat.
 Stuttgart has converted a number of streets into ventilation corridors by creating wide, tree-flanked arterial roads that help air flow down from the hills to cool the city.”

-This type of informed architecture, combined with virtual twin technology, enables the creation of buildings that make use of existing natural air flows in the immediate surrounding environment.
-Doing so encourages cross-ventilation and decreases reliance on air conditioning systems, thus reducing the carbon output that such systems produce.
-In the Middle East, the use of wind towers in construction has for centuries offered a passive cooling system, making one of the hottest climates in the world that much more livable.
+This type of informed architecture enables the creation of buildings that make use of existing natural air flows in the immediate surrounding environment.
+Doing so encourages cross-ventilation and decreases reliance on air conditioning systems, thus reducing the carbon output and higher temperatures that such systems produce.

-Externally, building facades make a significant difference in a building’s ability to regulate heat.
-One of the start-ups in the 3DEXPERIENCE Lab accelerator program, Smart Panel, designs an outer “skin” for buildings that cools them naturally.
+Building facades an also make a significant difference in a building’s ability to regulate heat.
+Smart Panel, a start-up in the 3DEXPERIENCE Lab accelerator program, designs an outer “skin” for buildings that cools them naturally.
 Using bio-mimicry and taking influence from human skin — which is remarkably effective in regulating temperature — the company’s environmentally conscious cooling system is a hallmark for future construction.

-Smart Panel building - urban sustainability - Dassault Systemes
+Smart Panel building - impact of urban heat - Dassault Systemes

 Smart Panel’s ‘skin’ can cool off buildings naturally

 Creating a sustainable urban environment rests heavily on how and what mobility and transportation options a city has to offer.
-While buildings contribute markedly to a city’s heat output, so too do the various modes of gas-powered transportation used every day, but most of them focus on reducing the prevalence of privately-owned vehicles from city streets.
+While buildings contribute markedly to a city’s heat output, so too do the various modes of gas-powered transportation used every day.

 “Cars emit heat, therefore the more cars you have on the road, the more a city is going to heat up,” said Tapias.

-Cyclists and pedestrians share city streets - urban sustainability - Dassault Systemes
+Cyclists and pedestrians share city streets - impact of urban heat - Dassault Systemes

 Favoring shared and alternative transit options, like bikes and buses, can help cities reduce heat emissions.

-However, re-jigging transportation and mobility systems in cities is an extremely complicated and time-consuming effort to take on.
+However utopic it all sounds, though, re-jigging transportation and mobility systems in cities is an extremely complicated, time-consuming and costly effort to take on.
 Planners must take into account how to reduce congestion, prioritize bike lanes, expand public transportation options and schedules, all the while keeping commuters and residents happy.
 To streamline this work, virtual twins provide a simplified environment for considering all the effects and consequences these shifts can have.
 By compiling them into a singular platform, policy planners, construction companies, developers and more can access a realistic setting for how heat-reducing transportation measures would actually play out for a city.

 It all comes down to prioritization.
 Shifts in transportation trends can have a massive effect on controlling city temperatures, but it’s on leaders to determine how these changes happen.